-The IVF Spain foundation is a non-profit institution created in 2012.
+The IVF Spain Foundation is a non-profit institution created in 2012.
 The foundation focuses all its effort on two main aspects – on one hand supporting families through the Amadrina sponsoring programme, whilst also investing in research, training and teaching.
-Additionally it supports the Fertility Journeys project.
+Additionally, it supports the Fertility Journeys project.

-The IVF Spain foundation strives for the reality that money should not be an obstacle for any families who want to conceive a healthy child.
+The IVF Spain Foundation strives for the reality that money should not be an obstacle for any families who want to conceive a healthy child.
 Thus, we are vitally involved in the project organised by Fertility Road magazine, where each year a couple is chosen to undergo fertility treatment with the latest technology in reproductive medicine.

 When it comes to clinical complex cases, such as repeated miscarriages, implantation failure, genetic or immunological problems, it is essential to have a first-class scientific team equipped with the most advanced medical equipment in assisted reproduction, capable of providing high success rates, even for the most complex cases.

 All three laboratories at IVF Spain are equipped with cutting-edge technology and have sufficient autonomy for testing without the need to outsource.
-Therefore, they are quickly able to identify the cause for infertility and provide a better clinical solution.
+Therefore, they are quickly able to identify the cause of infertility and provide a better clinical solution.

 The TÜV (Technischer Überwachungs-Verein) certification, which is independent and one of the strictest ratings, has certified the success rates of the IVF Spain fertility clinic.
 After being certified, IVF Spain has managed to position itself among clinics with the best results.
 Indeed, according to 2014 data, we can boast a 54-80%success rate depending on the type of treatment.